DanShappir/Emit/README.md

 Emit.value(Promise.resolve('tada')).forEach((v) => console.log(v)); // output tada
 ```

-### Emit.inject()
+### Emit.iter()
-Create a new observable sequence into which values can be explicitly injected.
-The returned observable sequence also implements the iterator interface: *next* and *throw*.
-To inject a value into the observable sequence, call *next* and provide the value as the argument.
+Create a new observable sequence that also implement the ES6 iterator interface: *next* and *throw*.
+To emit values on this observable sequence, invoke *next* with the values as arguments.
 To signal an error on the sequence, call *throw* and provide the error object.

 The *next* method returns an object that has a *value* property equal to the value passed to *next*, and a *done* property that is *true* is the observable sequence is no longer accepting elements, and *false* otherwise.